joannabell/gofundus/GoFundUs TODO.md

 * Make "start sponsoring..." a link
 * Finish filter/form drop down persistence

-DEBUG
+DEBUG (this is what I worked on today)
 * Sessions controller skip before action error
+* Basic validation to assure password isn't "" and maybe some minimum length in User model.
 * Remove "+" from logged in user on Profile page
-* Basic validation to assure password isn't "" and maybe some minimum length in User model.

 STRETCH GOALS
 * Write most critical tests.